fin-cli/extension-command/README.md

 ## Installing

-This package is included with WP-CLI itself, no additional installation necessary.
+This package is included with FP-CLI itself, no additional installation necessary.

-To install the latest version of this package over what's included in WP-CLI, run:
+To install the latest version of this package over what's included in FP-CLI, run:

-    wp package install git@github.com:wp-cli/extension-command.git
+    fp package install git@github.com:fp-cli/extension-command.git

 ## Contributing